 Arts & Crafts Time

-This is a favorite past time for my six year old.
+This is a favorite pastime for my six-year-old.
 He loves to color and draw.
 One of our favorite YouTube channels is Art for Kids Hub.
-Step by step drawing of kids favorite characters, animals, and more.
-I really like this videos for my kids and I to do together.
+Step by step drawing of kids’ favorite characters, animals, and more.
+I really like these videos for my kids and I to do together.

 You don’t need formal art time, just let your kids have free range to crayons, markers, paper, etc.

 Any homeschooler will tell you, reading is the best thing ever!
 You kids can read to themselves, they can read to you, or you can read to them.
 The answer to many questions lay within a book.

 With all the closures libraries are also closed for physical books which is completely horrible but many have access online with OverDrive.
 There are also online book subscription places that are offering their services for free for a certain amount of time.
 Scribd is one of these places, Epic offers reading FREE for 30 days , and Amazon is offering children’s books for free on Audible.